kbabioch/nextbackup/README.md

 occ app:enable nextbackup
 ```

-The app will automatically start running from this point onward without any additional configuration.
-This requires correctly setup [background jobs](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/background_jobs_configuration.html?highlight=cron), which are needed for a correctly working Nextcloud installation anyway.
+The app will **automatically start running** from this point onward and will create a backup (approximately) every hour. **No additional configuration** is needed for that.

+The only requirement is properly working background jobs, which are needed for a correctly working installation anyway.
+You'll find instructions on how to do this in the administration manuals ([Nextcloud](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/background_jobs_configuration.html?highlight=cron), [ownCloud](https://doc.owncloud.com/server/admin_manual/configuration/server/background_jobs_configuration.html)).

+You'll find options to restore from previous backups and also to trigger the creation of new backups in the administration settings.
+See below screenshots for details.

 ## Screenshot
 ![Screenhot](screenshot.png)